 This inaction is partly due to a failure to understand the scale of the toll that NCDs take on health, on equity and on economies.
-Investing in tackling these diseases will have significant benefits for lives at all ages and stages: at school, in the workforce and in providing for families, and into older age.
+Investing in tackling these diseases will have significant benefits for lives at all ages

+Want to know more about how NCDs impact individuals and families?
+Turn to page 15 and stages: at school, in the workforce and in providing for families, and into older age.